pyOpenSci/pyopensci.github.io/_posts/2023-12-29-czi-funds-pyopensci-2024.md

 pyOpenSci is pushing for change.
 We envision a world where:

-* the scientific Python open source ecosystem is diverse and inclusive,
+* The scientific Python open source ecosystem is diverse and inclusive.
 * individuals developing open software are supported and
 * scientists have the skills needed to both contribute to open source and also develop collaborative open science workflows; these skills have significant overlap.